cosmos72/gomacro/doc/quasiquote.md

 2) executes the created closures

-"fast" interpreter also uses native Go types where possible, to further speed up execution and reduce the reliance on `reflect.Value`.
+"fast" interpreter also uses native Go types where possible, to further speed up execution and reduce the reliance on `reflect.Value` and the overhead it imposes.

 The result is a much larger interpreter:
 * 20k LOC written manually